fenixkz/rl_journey/Lesson-4/theory.md

 (where $\delta_\mathrm{KL}$ is a small constant defining the size of the trust region).

 While TRPO was very effective and produced stable learning, it had a downside: it was relatively complex to implement.
-Solving that constrained optimization problem often involved approximations and second-order optimization methods (like the conjugate gradient algorithm), which are not as straightforward as typical gradient descent.
+Solving that constrained optimization problem often involved approximations and second-order optimization methods, which are not as straightforward as typical gradient descent.

----

 ## Simplicity and Stability: PPO